paxbun/gmat/README.md

 ## Files

-Download file from [link](https://github.com/paxbun/gmat/releases).
+Download files from [link](https://github.com/paxbun/gmat/releases).
 After download, you will have 5 files:

 ![1](1.png)